Moulyaamohankumar/Project-1.2-/README.md

 Display all the user orders
 We will add my-orders page in navbar for better navigation.

 ## Milestone 28

-In this milestone, we implemented an order cancellation feature in the My Orders page.
-Users can now cancel their orders unless they have already been shipped or delivered.
-A Cancel Order button is added for each order, which is hidden if the order is already canceled.
-A backend endpoint has been created to handle order cancellations by receiving the order ID, retrieving the order, updating its status to "Canceled," and saving the changes.
-This milestone enhances the user experience by allowing flexibility in managing placed orders
+In my-orders page for every order add cancel order button has been added.
+If the order is already canceled this button will not be displayed I have created an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save

 ## Milestone 29
-In this milestone, you'll focus on integrating PayPal payments into your project.
-First, create a PayPal Developer account and access the sandbox environment to set up a test account.
-Copy and save the UserID and Client ID for authentication.
-Next, modify your order confirmation page to include two payment options: Cash on Delivery (COD) and Online Payment.
-Implement radio buttons that allow users to choose their preferred payment method.
-When the Online Payment option is selected, the PayPal button should dynamically appear.
-This prepares your system for the next milestone, where you will write code to integrate and process PayPal payments.
-Using PayPal's API will help ensure secure transactions and a seamless checkout experience for users.
-This milestone is crucial for understanding payment gateway integration, enhancing your project's functionality, and offering customers multiple payment choices
+In this Milestone we created an account in paypal and got the Client ID.
+We also looked at NPM documentation for react-paypal-js and used it to make the paypal button and integrate the frontend logic for the payment page. here are the steps I followed:
+Please create an PayPal account first PayPal developer dashboard Once you login you can see an option for an sandbox accounts.
+Copy the UserID of that account and save it.
+In this sandbox accounts you can find your client id copy and save it.
+In your order conformation page you need two options for payment one is COD and another is online payment.
+Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
+In next milestone we will write an code to display and use those PayPal online Payments buttons.